hiepyeuh/nevron/docs/quickstart.md

 # Quickstart Guide

-This guide will help you get the Autonomous Agent running in 5 simple steps.
+This guide will help you get Nevron, your autonomous AI agent, running in 5 simple steps.

 ## Prerequisites